sigurd-dev/mkblob/README.md

 # mkblob
 Make library independent executable files.

-Make with makeall_el8.sh on x86_64 version of CentOS 8 or Red Hat Enterprise 8.
+Make with makeall_el8.sh (chmod 755 makeall_el8.sh) on x86_64 version of CentOS 8 or Red Hat Enterprise 8.

 You might have to tweak the script to make it compile on other distributions.
 Also glibc-static is needed to compile.
 Precompiled binary is included in directory binary_x86_64.